ubc-library-rc/gis-intro-leaflet/content/map-parameters.md

 To Do
 {: .label .label-green }
 Modify the coordinate pair so your map loads over UBC.
 If Live Server is enabled, you should immediately see the results of this change.
-Otherwise,save your .html file, and reload your browser.
+Otherwise, save your HTML file, and reload your browser.
 If everything went as planned, you should see this:

 ![Map loads over the center of UBC](map02.png "Your second map loads over UBC")